 The Independent explained that this particular process isn't uncommon in the United States.
 American Airlines uses a similar procedure and so does Qatar and Iberia (though it's worth mentioning that they're all British Airways partners).
 Virgin America follows a similar boarding order and JetBlue introduced the same policy this year, allowing passengers who purchase more expensive seats to board first.

-However, it isn't the M.O. in Europe, which may be why foreign travelers are up in arms.
+However, it isn't the M.O. in Europe, which may be why many travellers are up in arms.
 The way they see it, the people relegated to the back of the plane – usually budget flyers with no checked bags – will end up facing full overhead bins and crowded aisles when it's finally their turn to board.
-And since things never actually follow the rules of common sense, travelers don't see why airlines don't just board planes from back to front.
+And since things never actually follow the rules of common sense, travellers don't see why airlines don't just board planes from back to front.

 "In a society which we're trying to make more equal, British Airways is doing the opposite.
 It's very Kardashian, being ostentatious about wealth and status," a flyer told The Independent.
 "Everyone will know how much money you've got based on where you are in the line."